Matplotlib is a Python plotting library which produces a large variety of visuals. There are several ways you can use Matplotlib in DSS:

 Matplotlib charts generated using Python code can be shared on a DSS dashboard using the “static insights” system. -

 Each Matplotlib figure can become a single insight in the dashboard.

 To do so, create static insights

-from dataiku import insights # This form saves the last displayed figure insight.save_figure("my-matplotlib-plot") # If f is a matplotlib figure object, you can save explicitely this figure # rather than the last displayed one insights.save_figure("my-matplotlib-explicit-plot", f)
+from dataiku import insights # This form saves the last displayed figure insights.save_figure("my-matplotlib-plot") # If f is a matplotlib figure object, you can save explicitly this figure # rather than the last displayed one insights.save_figure("my-matplotlib-explicit-plot", f)

 From the Dashboard, you can then add a new “Static” insight, select the

 Refreshing charts on a dashboard¶

 You can refresh the charts automatically on a dashboard by using a scenario to re-run the above piece of code.